The Warren Case

-The Warren Case is a 1934 British crime film directed by Walter Summers and starring Richard Bird, Nancy Burne and Diana Napier.
-It was made at Welwyn Studios by British International Pictures.
-It was based on the play The Last Chance by Arnold Ridley.
+The Warren Case (also known as Crime Reporter and Fleet Street Murder) is a 1934 British crime film directed by Walter Summers and starring Richard Bird, Nancy Burne and Diana Napier.
+It was written by Summers based on the play The Last Chance by Arnold Ridley, and was made as a quota quickie at Welwyn Studios by British International Pictures.